 “When the body perishes, all perishes, but the threads of memory are woven of enduring atoms..I will pick these particles, weave the threads, and I will meet you yet again.”
 Amrita Pritam

-I know I have said this before but I swear these things that happen to me lately are not made up!
+I know I have written this before but I swear these things that happen are not made up!
 Awareness equals magic.
-Last night I was editing yesterday’s post and I didn’t feel fully at ease with my recollection of Abby by focusing on a weakness we shared, wondering if that was too heavy when suddenly I accidentally hit a computer key that caused an email from Abby to pop up.
+Last night I was editing yesterday’s post and I didn’t feel fully at ease with my recollection of Abby by focusing on a weakness we shared, wondering if that was too heavy when suddenly I accidentally hit some random computer key that caused an email from Abby to pop up.
 Oddly in the moment I wasn’t really that surprised.
 Last year my cell phone died and I lost all my contacts except Abby’s.
 That was so weird.
 So I took that as a sign from her that it’s fine to proceed, that she’s in agreement and to go even further to wonder if she wants her own voice heard in this particular conversation.
-I know it sounds crazy!!
+I know it sounds crazy!
 But is it?
 Is it so absurd to at least consider that the departed souls remain connected and continue to communicate with us through wordless messages?
-I don’t think so..
+I don’t know.
 “I will pick these particles, weave the threads and I will meet you yet again.”

 October 28, 2017 “WORK WORK WORK”